storj/storj/docs/design/satellite-svc-separation.md

 The irreparable loop iterates through the irreparabledb table in Satellite.DB and attempts to repair the segment by adding to the reapir queue again.

 #### repair workers
-The repair worker execute a repair for an item in the repair queue.
+The repair worker executes a repair for an item in the repair queue.
 We want to work through the repair queue as fast as possible so its important to be able to dispatch many workers at a time.

 #### audit workers
 The audit binary should be able to run many audits in parallel.
-For the [audit-v2 design](https://github.com/storj/storj/blob/master/docs/design/audit-v2.md) there is a reservoir cache that will need to be shared between the audit observer that loops through the metainfoDB and the audit process which executes the audits on a segment from the reservoir cache.
+For the [audit-v2 design](https://github.com/storj/storj/blob/master/docs/design/audit-v2.md) there is a reservoir cache that will need to be shared between the audit observer and the audit processes which executes the audits on a segment from the reservoir cache.
 It might be worthwhile to have two tables in the reservoir cache, one for vetted and one for unvetted.
 Then we can run two different audit processes, one for vetted and one for unvetted.
 The only difference between the vetted and unvetted audit processes would be 1) which cache table they read from and 2) how frequently they audit.
 This separation might be nice so that it's easier to keep track of and modify how many vetted vs unvetted audits are occuring.

 The following diagram outlines the design for the audit system once separated out of the satellite: